dadirosadi/property-web/README.md

 ## Install dependencies

-In your terminal after you clone your project down, remember to run either `yarn` or `npm install` to build all the dependencies in the project.
+In your terminal after you clone your project down, remember to run either `yarn install` or `npm install` to build all the dependencies in the project.